Author: btp.lab@gmail.com

 Jon completed his MS study in Mechanical Engineering May 2021.
 He is the recipient of the Arrasmith Fellowship of 2018.
 He received B.S. in Mechanical Engineering from Washington State University (2018).

-Tarun is a PhD student in Mechanical Engineering.
+Tarun graduated with PhD in Mechanical Engineering in May 2025 from Purdue University.
 He received his M.T. and B.T. in Mechanical Engineering from Indian Institute of Technology, Varanasi.

 Engineering of Biomaterials for Tumor Model